by D.S. Wynne and Doc Quantum

 “My… fault?
 No!
 You killed Dru, not me!”

 “Oh, really?
 Do you honestly think that your friend would be gone if you had just done what I recommended?
 Oh, well.
 You blew it, and now you will have to accept the consequences.”
-Using one of her talons, Blaze got into position to slash the young princess’ throat.
+Using one of her talons, Blaze reached a position that would allow her to slash the young princess’ throat.

 Suddenly, Blaze was body-tackled by a speeding object.
-Phoebe had arrived just in time to prevent another death.
-Having had enough, Blaze used her legs to kick Phoebe off of her.
+Athena had arrived just in time to prevent another death.
+Having had enough, Blaze used her legs to kick Athena off of her.
 The kick agitated her stomach wound, causing a moment of dizziness.
-Looking up, Phoebe saw Blaze rushing up toward her; then she received a kick to the head, and then another.
+Looking up, Athena saw Blaze rushing up toward her; then she received a kick to the head, and then another.

-“Phoebe!
+“Thena!
 Are you all right?”
-Promethea asked of her niece.
+Promethea asked her older sister.

-“Oww, I guess so,” Phoebe replied.
-After being helped up, Phoebe asked how she knew that there was some trouble on the other side of New Aretias Isle.
+“Oww, I guess so,” Athena replied.
+After being helped up, Athena asked how she knew that there was some trouble on the other side of New Aretias Isle.